Hitchhiking Siberia: Black Crows

 At 10:50 AM, between the 407th and 408th kilometers of the highway on the top of the hill I saw about 50 black crows sitting on the snow.
 Kostya said the crows appeared here a month ago: “There was a terrible car accident on this spot.
 Two huge trucks.
 Head-on collision.
 And a smaller vehicle between them.
 All the passengers in that car and one of the truck drivers died instantly.
 Since then, the crows are here all days and nights long.”
 I got goosebumps.

 Kostya dropped me off on the Mariinsk bypass and drove to the city.
 Since all the trucks heading east were taking this bypass, I was hoping to get a ride all the way to Irkutsk from here, but I got stuck for an hour and a half, or maybe more.
 Two locals and one bus driver helped me to leave the Mariinsk city limits.
-Then an old man offered a ride for the next 20 km.
-He said he’ll drive me to the nearest rest area where there are many trucks.
+Then an old man offered a ride to the nearest rest area (which was a distance of about 20 km) where there were many trucks.
 “It’ll be easier to get a ride for a longer distance from there,” he said.
 He was right.

 Five minutes after he dropped me off, a red “Freightliner” truck pulled over next to me.

 “I’m going to Irkutsk,” said the driver when I opened the door.

 “Me, too,” I said.
 I couldn’t believe it.
 A ride for the entire final leg of my journey to Irkutsk.

 “Then what the hell are you waiting for?
 Get in.”

 I got in.
 We introduced ourselves and talked for a while.
 But after being out in the cold for a long time, the warm cabin made me feel sleepy.
 The driver noticed it and suggested I sleep at the back for some time, which I did and slept for 3 hours.